The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Other local reading events / prizes / festivals

-Incorporate reading into other international events/days/celebrations, e.g. Black History Month, International Women’s Day, Empathy Day, Eid, Diwali, Earth Day, Pride Month etc
+Incorporate reading into other international events / days / celebrations, e.g. Black History Month, International Women’s Day, Empathy Day, Eid, Diwali, Earth Day, Pride Month etc

 1.5 Management of resources to promote equity

-Key Area 1.5.1 – Access to high-quality books
+Key Area 1.5.1 – Access to high-quality reading materials

 Providing learners with access to a school or public library – this could take the form of class / group book boxes or a 'personal shopping experience' using library catalogues